liuyanyi/AD-Toolbox/README.md

 Aerial Detection Toolbox based on OpenMMLab 2.0.

-Mainly for my own convenience, no need to modify code in mmdet and mmrotate.
+Mainly for my own convenience, thanks to MMEngine, we can use the cross-library modules easily.

 English | [简体中文](README_zh-CN.md)